RosterElf Logo

 Consequence: Outdated procedures that lead to errors, inefficiencies, or compliance issues

-Solution: Schedule annual procedure reviews and update when processes or systems change
+Solution: Schedule annual procedure reviews and update whenever processes, systems, or legislation changes

 No ownership or accountability